jotego/jt5205/README.md

 JT5205 is an ADPCM sound source written in Verilog, fully compatible with OKI MSM5205.

+## Using JT5205 in a git project

+If you are using JT5205 in a git project, the best way to add it to your project is:

+1. Optionally fork JT5205's repository to your own GitHub account
+2. Add it as a submodule to your git project: `git submodule add https://github.com/jotego/jt5205.git`
+3. Now you can refer to the RTL files in **jt5205/hdl**

+The advantages of a using a git submodule are:

+1. Your project contains a reference to a commit of the JT5205 repository
+2. As long as you do not manually update the JT5205 submodule, it will keep pointing to the same commit
+3. Each time you make a commit in your project, it will include a pointer to the JT5205 commit used.
+So you will always know the JT5205 that worked for you
+4. If JT5205 is updated and you want to get the changes, simply update the submodule using git.
+The new JT5205 commit used will be annotated in your project's next commit.
+So the history of your project will reflect that change too.
+5. JT5205 files will be intact and you will use the files without altering them.

 ## Port Description

 Name     | Direction | Width | Purpose